vjones2906/Engineering_4_Notebook/README.md

 ### Reflection

-This assnigment was not challenging.
+This assingment was not challenging.
 Once the new libraries were imported, all I had to do was use them in my code.
 I used the example code from the assingment to use the values provided by the accelerometer.
 I then infered that because the x value recorded by the accelerometer was mpu.acceleration[0], the y would be [1] and the z [2].
-I didn't know if there was a better way to create a new line inbetween sets, but google didn't show anything easy so I just jused an empty print line.
+I didn't know if there was a better way to create a new line inbetween sets of printing, but google didn't show anything easy so I just used an empty print line.

 &nbsp;